Wasilla Knik Historical Society

 Comments Box SVG iconsUsed for the like, share, comment, and reaction icons

-The family began moving to Knik in early 1905 and settled on a hill overlooking the swim hole at the north end of town.
+The family began moving into Knik around 1905 and settled half a block north of our building on a hill overlooking the Knik Lake swim hole.

 ...
 See MoreSee Less